hewner/csse290-git/ClassOutline.md

     ~/git/testrepo % cat .git/HEAD
     ref: refs/heads/otherbranch

+Note there is a new experimental "git switch" command that will do similar things.
+Hopefully we will use that someday - "git checkout" can do two very different things depending on how its called.

 But we can't modify the contents of the branch with checkout.

 We can modify it with commit, but that's obvious stuff.